-Some Medicare deductibles and premiums will increase in 2022.
+Some Medicare deductibles and premiums increased in 2023.
 Learn more about what to expect for your Medicare costs.

 Some Medicare costs typically increase every year.
-The expected 2022 Medicare rate increase for Medicare premiums, deductibles and more are outlined below according to the 2021 Medicare Trustees Report from the Centers for Medicare & Medicaid Services (CMS).
+The 2023 Medicare rate increase for Medicare premiums, deductibles and more are outlined below according to the Centers for Medicare & Medicaid Services (CMS).

 Medicare Part A premiums will remain at $0 for most beneficiaries.
 That’s because most beneficiaries have paid Medicare taxes for at least 40 quarters (10 years), which qualifies them for premium-free Part A.

 But for those who have not paid the required amount of Medicare taxes to qualify for premium-free Part A, Part A premiums will increase.
-Those who have paid Medicare taxes for 30 to 39 quarters may see their premium increase from $259 per month in 2021, and those who have paid fewer than 30 quarters worth of Medicare taxes will likely see a jump from $471 in 2021 to a higher amount in 2022.
+Those who have paid Medicare taxes for 30 to 39 quarters may see their premium increase from $278 per month in 2023, and those who have paid fewer than 30 quarters worth of Medicare taxes will likely see a jump from $506 to a higher amount in 2023.

-Medicare Part B premiums are also on the rise in 2022.
-The new standard monthly Part B premium in 2022 is estimated to be $158.50 per month, which is a $10 per month increase from $148.50 per month in 2021 and the largest single year Part B premium increase to date.
-Higher income earners may pay more for their Part B premiums in 2022.
+Medicare Part B premiums are also on the rise in 2023.
+The new standard monthly Part B premium in 2023 is estimated to be $164.90 per month.
+Higher income earners may pay more for their Part B premiums in 2023.

 Premiums aren’t the only Medicare costs that tend to increase each year.

-In 2022, the Medicare Part B deductible is estimated to be $217 per year.
+In 2023, the Medicare Part B deductible will be $226 per year.
 Medicare Part B requires you to meet your annual deductible before your Part B benefits kick in.
-The $217 annual Part B deductible in 2022 is an increase of $14 dollars from the 2021 Part B deductible of $203 per year.

 Save Money on Out-of-Pocket Medicare Costs